chenxin-yan/footnote.nvim/README.md

 > [!WARNING]
 > This plugin is still under active development.
 Some features aren't fully implemented yet.
 If you experienced unexpected errors, please open an issue.

-A lightweight Neovim plugin that makes working with markdown footnote easier
+A lightweight Neovim plugin that simplifies working with Markdown footnotes

 ## ✨ Features